-Ask him.
-This not only starts the conversation about eating and feeling satisfied, it helps your child start to be more aware of his appetite and what works best to satisfy it.
+This question starts the conversation about eating and feeling satisfied and helps your child start to be more aware of his appetite and what works best to satisfy it.

 If he says he really is hungry (and it’s not meal or snack time), then offer some fruit or other healthy food (yogurt, veggies).